Rams move into tie for NFC West lead, beat Cardinals 38-28

 DESERT DOMINANCE

-Los Angeles coach Sean McVay now has a 7-0 record against the Cardinals, and the Rams’ offense is averaging nearly 35 points per game in those wins.
+McVay is 7-0 against the Cardinals, and the Rams’ offense is averaging nearly 35 points per game in those wins.

 The Rams clinched their fourth straight non-losing season, which is the first time that’s happened for the franchise since 1983-86.